 - Unwitting Pawn: She inadvertently helped Sylas escape imprisonment, all because she sensed a kindred spirit in a similarly oppressed mage, even if it was one in chains.
 While Sylas does genuinely seem to value their friendship, that still didn't stop him from also using her magic ability as his explosive way out from the execution chamber.

-- Vocal Evolution: An interesting case, in that despite not having any visual updates, she got an updated voiceover in 2017 (by the same voice actor, 7 years later no less!).
-She keeps many of her old lines (yep, including her signature laugh), but brought up to the game's current standards, with champion-specific taunts, reacting to other players' emotes, and keeping some elements more in line with the post-mass-Retcon'd lore.
-This was an experiment by Riot, who have intended to update the VO's of old champs that don't necessarily need a full visual update, and they may do more in the future.
-(However they apparently weren't immediately convinced because it took them 2 years to do this with another champion, Ashe.)
+- Vocal Evolution: Despite not having any visual updates, she got an updated voiceover in 2017 (by the same voice actor, 7 years later no less!), bringing her up to the game's current standards with champion-specific taunts, reacting to other players' emotes, and keeping some elements more in line with the post-mass-Retcon'd lore.
+This was an experiment by Riot who intended to update the VO's of old champs that didn't necessarily need a full visual update, and with the popularity of this update, they've since applied the same principle to later champions like Ashe, Lee Sin, Lucian, Sona, etc.

 - Yin-Yang Bomb: With her Elementalist skin, her Dark form allows her to use a fusion of light/darkness abilities.